carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Loop distribution allows splitting a loop into multiple loops.
 Currently, this is only performed if the entire loop cannot be vectorized due to unsafe memory dependencies.
-The transformation will atempt to isolate the unsafe dependencies into their own loop.
+The transformation will attempt to isolate the unsafe dependencies into their own loop.

 This metadata can be used to selectively enable or disable distribution of the